 Buying a home involves plenty of steps.
 Home buying process can be lengthy and overwhelming, especially when you are buying your first home.
 Thankfully, you can get rid of a lot of issues with proper planning.
 If you have decided to buy a house in 2021, and you are wondering about what you should know to get it right, then here’s a step by step guide on buying a house that simplifies the process for you.

-- Decide if you are committed to buy a house
+- Decide if you are committed to buying a house

 - Figure out a budget for buying a house